Unpredictable (Mystikal album)

 Unpredictable is the second studio album by American rapper Mystikal.
 It was released on November 11, 1997, by No Limit Records and Jive Records, making it his first album for the label.
 Production was handled by Beats By The Pound, DJ Daryl, Rick Rock, Studio Ton and The Legendary Traxster, with Master P serving as executive producer.
 It features guest appearances from Master P, Silkk the Shocker, O'Dell, B-Legit, E-40, Fiend, Mac, Mia X, and Snoop Doggy Dogg, who made his first appearance on a No Limit Records album, however he had not yet signed with the label and is credited as still being signed to Death Row Records in the album's liner notes.

-The album was a commercial success, peaking at number three on the Billboard 200 and topped the Top R&B/Hip-Hop Albums chart, and spawning two the singles "Ain't No Limit" and "The Man Right Chea".
+The album was a commercial success, peaking at number three on the Billboard 200 and topped the Top R&B/Hip-Hop Albums chart, and spawning the singles "Ain't No Limit" and "The Man Right Chea".
 It was certified platinum by the Recording Industry Association of America on April 24, 1998.